Lindsey Graham: U.S. Air Force officer (1982–2015)

+Upon graduating from the University of South Carolina School of Law, Graham was commissioned as an officer in the Judge Advocate General's Corps (JAG Corps) in the United States Air Force in 1982 and began active duty that year.
+His military service began as an Air Force defense attorney.
+He was stationed at Shaw Air Force Base from 1982 to 1984.
+He was later transferred to Rhein-Main Air Base in Frankfurt, West Germany, where he served as the Air Force's chief prosecutor in Europe from 1984 to 1988.
+In 1984, as he was defending an Air Force pilot accused of using marijuana, he was featured in an episode of 60 Minutes that exposed the Air Force's defective drug-testing procedures.
+After his service in Europe, he returned to South Carolina, leaving active duty in 1989 and entering a private law practice in Walhalla with Larry Brandt.
+He served as assistant county attorney for Oconee County from 1988 to 1992.
+In 1992, he won a $5 million medical malpractice case that awarded him in split-earnings.
+He was a city attorney for Central from 1990 to 1994.

 After leaving the Air Force, Graham joined the South Carolina Air National Guard in 1989, where he served until 1995, then joining the U.S. Air Force Reserve.

-During the 1990-1991 Gulf War, Graham was recalled to active duty, serving as a judge advocate at McEntire Air National Guard Station in Eastover, South Carolina, where he helped brief departing pilots on the laws of war.
 In 1998, the Capitol Hill daily newspaper The Hill contended that Graham was describing himself on his website as an Operation Desert Shield and Desert Storm veteran.
 Graham responded: "I have not told anybody I'm a combatant.
 I'm not a war hero, and never said I was. ...
 If I have lied about my military record, I'm not fit to serve in Congress", further noting that he "never deployed".

 In 1998, Graham was promoted to lieutenant colonel.
 In 2004, he received his promotion to colonel in the U.S. Air Force Reserve at a White House ceremony officiated by President George W. Bush.
 That year, a lower court determined that Graham's service as a military judge while a sitting member of the Senate was acceptable.
 In 2006, the Court of Appeals for the Armed Forces set aside the lower court's ruling after concluding it was improper for Graham to serve as a military judge.

-In 2007, Graham served in Iraq as a reservist on active duty for a short period in April and for two weeks in August, where he worked on detainee and rule-of-law issues.
+In 2007, Graham served in Iraq as a reservist on active duty for a short period in April and for two weeks in August, where he worked on detainee and rule of law issues.
 He also served in Afghanistan during the August 2009 Senate recess.
 He was then assigned as a senior instructor at the Judge Advocate General's School, though he never went.